merylstreep/website_redux/README.md

 reinventing my boring self through react

 ## dev-log
-it is very hacky i know
+it is very hacky i know,
 seriously spent more time trying to figure out why this wasnt being redirected to its custom domain for like 6 hours and only spent 30 mins build it was the worst. will update again when i comb over this trauma with my shrink